 The container has the

-gatk wrapper script all set up and ready to go, so you can now run any GATK or Picard command you want.
-Note that if you want to run a Picard command, you need to use the new syntax, which follows GATK conventions (
+gatk wrapper script all set up and ready to go, so now you can run any GATK or Picard command you want.
+Note: If you want to run a Picard command, use the new syntax, which follows GATK conventions (

 -I instead of